Tolsi/Tolsi/README.md

 - 👄 Pronounced: ser.gEy or tolsI

-- ⚡ Fun fact: I have never sat behind the wheel
+- ⚡ Fun fact: I have never sat behind the wheel of a car